 In late August, residents were given the chance to write 500-word statements on the proposed ballot questions as part of the Taxpayer’s Bill of Rights, according to La Plata County Clerk Tiffany Lee.
-Those statements help voters understand the arguments for or against a particular ballot measure.
+Those statements help voters understand the arguments for or against a particular ballot measure, and are compiled by a designated election official .

-The statements opposing the ballot measures cite several reasons why the proposed mill levy increase may not be justified.
+The statements opposing the ballot measures presented several reasons why the proposed mill levy increase may not be justified.

-“I realize that [Three Springs] is part of Durango, but the developers just ASSUMED the homeowners in the City would cover the cost,” the opposition statement said.
+“I realize that [Three Springs] is part of Durango, but the developers just ASSUMED the homeowners in the City would cover the cost,” the opposition statement to Question 2A reads.
 “Homeowners are already supporting the new fire station that is being built by (next to) Backcountry Experience.”

 “I think that it’s easy for people to get stuck in the ‘we’re paying for somebody else’ mindset,” Black said.
 “But, ‘it’s we are all paying for all of us and all of the benefit.’”